-The installation instructions provided for Ubuntu 16.04 LTS also apply to Ubuntu 18.04, Ubuntu 20.04, Debian Jessie and Raspbian Jessie.
-Please note, however, that there are different installation package files for Ubuntu, Debian Jessie, and Raspbian Jessie.
+The installation instructions provided for Ubuntu 16.04 LTS also apply to Ubuntu 18.04, Ubuntu 20.04, Debian for ARMv7 (armhf) processors, and Debian for 64-bit ARM (aarch64) processors.
+Please note, however, that there are different installation package files for Ubuntu, Debian (armhf), and Debian (aarch64).

-Orchid Core VMS can only be installed on a 64-bit Ubuntu operating system.
-If you are currently running a 32-bit Ubuntu operating system, the installer will return an "Architecture not supported" error and Orchid Core VMS installation will fail.
+representation of the control of the currently running a 32-bit Ubuntu operating system, the installer will return an "Architecture not supported" error and Orchid Core VMS installation will fail.